B-urb/doclytics/README.md

-# Project Name
+# Doclytics

 ## Description

-This is a Rust project that interacts with an API to fetch and update documents.
-It uses the `reqwest` library to make HTTP requests and `serde_json` for JSON serialization and deserialization.
+This is a Rust project that interacts with the paperless-ngx API to fetch and update documents.
+The goal is to utilize local llms, in this case ollama, to generate metadata for the documents in your paperless document library.
+It uses the `reqwest` library to make HTTP requests and `serde_json` for JSON serialization and deserialization, as well as ollama_rs

 ## Setup